oat-sa/tao-calculator-fe/API.md

 The engine offers an API for registering and emitting events:

--   `.on(name, listener)`: Registers a listener to each named event.
+-   `calculator.on(name, listener)`: Registers a listener to each named event.
 Multiple names can be given, separated by a space.
--   `.off(name, listener)`: Removes a listener from a named event.
+-   `calculator.off(name, listener)`: Removes a listener from a named event.
 If the name is omitted, all events are unregistered.
 If the listener is given, the event is unristered for this listener only, otherwise, all listeners for this event are unregistered.
 Multiple names can be given, separated by a space.
--   `.trigger(name, ...args)`: Emits an event for the given name, calling all listeners in order with the arguments passed on.
+-   `calculator.trigger(name, ...args)`: Emits an event for the given name, calling all listeners in order with the arguments passed on.

 ## <a name='Expression'></a>Expression